percona/everest-doc/docs/secure/Idp_integration.md

         b.
 Sign-in redirect URIs - `<EVEREST_URL>/login-callback`

         c.
 Sign-out redirect URIs - `<EVEREST_URL>`

         d.
 Click **Save**.

-        ![!image](../images/sso_aap_integration.png)

-        !!! note "Note"
-            Okta allows the use of HTTP for development purposes and in cases where the Admin explicitly permits it.

         e.
 Copy the `clientID` of the created app.

         f.
 Navigate to **Security → API → Authorization Servers** and copy the `issuerURL` you’d like to use for the Everest authorization.

+        ![!image](../images/sso_aap_integration.png)

+        !!! note "Note"
+            Okta allows the use of HTTP for development purposes and in cases where the Admin explicitly permits it.

+## Configure OIDC on the Percona Everest side

+You can configure OIDC via Percona Everest CLI:

+    everestctl settings oidc configure --issuer-url=http://url.com --client-id=id2342

+??? example "What happens under the hood"

+    This command stores the updated configuration in k8s and restarts the Everest deployment.

+    1. The OIDC settings are stored in the `everest-settings` ConfigMap, along with other settings, in the following format:

+    ```sh{.text .no-copy}
+    apiVersion: v1
+    kind: ConfigMap
+    metadata:
+        name: everest-settings
+    data:
+        data:
+	      oidc.config: |
+	        issuerUrl: <your OIDC provider URL>
+	        clientId: <your OIDC provider client ID>
+	  ...
+      ```